-ASRC Call-Out Qualified (CQ) Member
+ASRC Call-Out Qualified (CQ)

 Call-Out Qualification is intended to form the most basic level of the ASRC training hierarchy.
-Its purpose is to facilitate rapid involvement of new members in search incidents while ensuring, to the extent feasible, that persons representing the ASRC are capable of functioning as useful members, primarily engaged in uncomplicated tasks.
+Its purpose is to facilitate rapid involvement of new members in training scenarios and search incidents while ensuring, to the extent feasible, that persons representing the ASRC are capable of functioning as useful members, primarily engaged in uncomplicated tasks.
 Persons of this training level are not intended to be involved in tasks of dangerous, intricate, or politically sensitive natures.
 CQs must be familiar with ASRC policies and procedures and must possess the common sense and maturity to serve the organization effectively.

+CQ Position Task Book (PTB)

+An ASRC Call-Out Qualified PTB is available for the Group Training Officer and applicant to utilize to track progress toward completion of the CQ qualification requirements.

 Qualifications

-To become a Call-out Qualified (CQ) ASRC member, the applicant must meet the following requirements:
+To become Call-Out Qualified (CQ), the applicant must meet, at a minimum, the following requirements:

-Be an Active Member of the ASRC, as specified by the ASRC Bylaws;
+Be, at least, a Probationary Member of a Certified ASRC Group;

 Participate satisfactorily in an ASRC or Group training or trainings covering: the role of the CQ, ASRC policies and procedures, personal equipment, short-term survival, search tactics, and personal safety;